RuoranXu/RuoranXu.github.io/_pages/about.md

 <div style="max-height: 350px; overflow-y: auto; border: 1px solid #e0e0e0; border-radius: 8px; padding: 10px 15px; background-color: #fafafa;" markdown="1">
 - *2026.02*: &nbsp;🎉🎉 Our work "Hilbert-Geo: Solving Solid Geometric Problems by Neural-Symbolic Reasoning" was accepted by CVPR2026.
-- *2026.01*: &nbsp;🎉🎉 This is my first attempt in the field of optimization.
-I submitted a paper on the optimization behavior of non-smooth perception to ICML2026.
-- *2025.11*: &nbsp;🎉🎉 I have completed a manuscript on solving multimodal mathematical problems and submitted it to CVPR2026.
 - *2025.06*: &nbsp;🎉🎉 I was supported by the Summer Undergraduate Research Fellowship(SURF) at XJTLU to study large language models for math reasoning.
 - *2025.03*: &nbsp;🎉🎉 I will intern at Shanghai AI Lab for several months.
 - *2025.03*: &nbsp;🎉🎉 I will serve as the Head of the Academic Department for the Math Club and Physics Club at XJTLU.